random-robbie/flightwall/README.md

 }
 ```

+i currently supply planefinder and use the client web ui to the flight data with a mixture of two other apis to get operator and destinations.

 ## Installation

 ### 1. Prepare Hardware
 - Connect the LED matrix to Matrix Portal M4 following [Adafruit's guide](https://learn.adafruit.com/adafruit-matrixportal-m4)
-- Connect 5V power supply to the matrix panel
 - Connect USB-C cable to Matrix Portal M4

 ### 2. Install CircuitPython